fivdi/brkontru/README.md

 ### Buttons

-To toggle the state of an LED every time a button is pressed, try the following circuit and program.
+Toggle the state of an LED every time a button is pressed.

 <img src="https://github.com/fivdi/brkontru/raw/master/example/button-and-led.png">